 5. Category 1

-Category 1 cables are tested and certified to operate at 74.5 MHz.
-While cables that are not labeled Category 1 HDMI cables can actually operate at this speed, or even faster, there is no guarantee that they will. as they have not been officially tested as reliably as certified cables.
+I certify category 1 cables to operate at 74.5 MHz.
+While cables that are not labeled Category 1 HDMI cables can actually operate at this speed, or even faster, there is no guarantee that they will.
+As it has not officially tested them as reliably as certified cables.

 Category 1 cables are considered the standard for HDMI cables and will work perfectly in most cases.